overture-stack/website/markdown/documentation/score/installation/installation.md

 UPLOAD_PARTSIZE=1073741824
 UPLOAD_CONNECTION_TIMEOUT=1200000
 ```

-<Warning>This environment variable file is subject to change depending on your deployment scenario, details can be found within [the configuration section](/documentation/score/installation/configuration/)</Warning>

 2. **Run Docker:**

 Following the [configuration](/documentation/score/installation/configuration/) of your environment variables, start the Score container using the `docker run` command, specifying your mounted `.env.score` file: